back to the MAIN INDEX

 And right there in front of the sceptic people,

-And there, in front of everybody, so simply
+And there, in front of everybody, without uttering a word

 Ah, seeing that egg stand straight,